 The same balance has to be found when choosing has to be applied when choosing any specific construction solution.
-Most of the times, it is most advisable to do a careful and complete cost-benefit analysis, comparing different options in order to select the solution that has the perfect balance in accordance with the project goals.
+Most of the times, it is most advisable to do a careful and complete costs-benefits costs-benefit analysis, comparing different options in order to select the solution that has the perfect balance in accordance with the project goals.